shielings/waltonpedia/README.md

 ✅Permissive robots.txt

 ⬜Analytics server with public access to usage data

+### Caveats and clinical governance

+- This wiki will not hold any patient identifying data at all.
+It's primary purpose is administrative help.
+It can therefore be hosted outside of the NHS.
+- There should be training and regular reminders to staff to understand that this is the equivalent of a printed junior doctors handbook written by their peers.
+It does not constitute official Walton Centre policies and procedures, which must be consulted separately
+- This is not a replacement for any of the previous ways of passing on information.
+They will all work together.
+For example, the intranet should still be used to access a formal guideline, but you may need to ask someone verbally how to find it.
+You may need an email to remind you to sign up for a grand round slot on the wiki.
+You might use the wiki to quickly look up a radiologist's phone number whilst organising a thrombectomy.
+- New and updated content will be reviewed by other editors to ensure it is accurate and clear
+- Senior approval will be sought for every change to this service

+### Proposed next steps
+`August 2022` Discuss with seniors to see if a limited trial can be started.
+Start with interested neurology registrars.

+`November 2022` Open up access to selected SHOs with a training session on what Waltonpedia is (and isn't!)

+`February 2023` Open up to all Walton neurology SHOs and neurology registrars

+`July 2023` Assess impact formally and see if the service is worth continuing

+`Later` Provide content for neurology medical students, consultants and also junior doctors at referring hospitals.

 ### How can I recreate this?
 In case of a problem with Waltonpedia or staff changes, the system can be recreated with the following steps: